One Million Line Fifth Ave for St. Patrick’s Day Parade

 As always, the FDNY provided a somber reminder and is a continuing focal point of the revelers along the route.
 There were 343 firefighters carrying an American flag, each representing one of the firefighters who died when the towers fell on 9/11.
 And in the caps of each firefighter bearing a flag was the name of one of the their fallen comrades.

-Behind the flagbearers a banner of black and purple bunting with the number 343 and the words, “still growing” as a reminder that so many of the men who dug on the pile for months are dying of 9-11 related illnesses.
+In front of the flagbearers a banner of black and purple bunting with the number 343 and the words, “still counting” as a reminder that so many of the men who dug on the pile at the WTC for months afterwards are now dying of 9-11 related illnesses.
 Beyond the firefighters was another banner for families of 9-11 victims.
 One held a sign in memory of his father.
 “I was two years old when he died,” the hand held sign read.

-Bob Poneel, a retired Lt. from Engine 225 in Brooklyn, had been at the World Trade Center on 9/11 and was once again decked out in full dress uniform, trying to keep the younger guys line.
-Looking at the flags he remarked, “It’s a privilege and an honor to be carrying one of those flags.”
+Bob Poneel, a retired Lt. from Engine 225 in Brooklyn, had been at the World Trade Center on 9/11 and was once again decked out in full dress uniform, trying to keep the younger guys in line.
+Looking at the flags as the FDNY shaped up on west 47th St. he remarked, “It’s a privilege and an honor to be carrying one of those flags.”

-And as they shaped up ready to start the two mile march up Fifth Ave., one of his mates started giving him a good natured ribbing about the line of march.
+And as they shaped up ready to start the two mile march up Fifth Ave., one of his mates started giving him a good natured ribbing that the line of march pre-parade was looking a little loose.
 “Dial ‘em in bro, you better get your radio guys.
 Twelve across.”

+By the time they swung left onto Fifth Ave., they had snapped to attention, white gloves firmly on flags, 12 across.

+“It’s a privilege and an honor to be carrying one of those flags.”
+FDNY Lt. [retired] Bob Poneel, who rode in Engine 225 from Brooklyn to the WTC on 9/11.